zelhajou/42cursus-net_practice/README.md

   - [SSL/TLS - Cristina Formaini](https://www.youtube.com/watch?v=Rp3iZUvXWlM)

 ## Application Layer Protocols:

+### Hypertext Transfer Protocol (HTTP)

-- **Hypertext Transfer Protocol (HTTP)**: HTTP is a protocol used for transferring hypertext documents, such as web pages, over the internet.
+HTTP is a protocol used for transferring hypertext documents, such as web pages, over the internet.
 It operates on top of TCP and uses port 80 by default.
 HTTP defines methods for requesting and transmitting data between clients (web browsers) and servers.

    ![whats-http](https://github.com/user-attachments/assets/1f63084f-79b6-4d84-8ebd-f7564a271858)